comit-network/RFCs/COMIT-registry.md

 ## Hash Functions

-The following is a list of cryptographic hash fucntions for use within COMIT protocols:
+The following is a list of cryptographic hash functions for use within COMIT protocols:

 | Name    | Reference  |